Meet Our Team

 Lisa Tortora joined the organization in August 2015.
 She brings more than 30 years of experience in financial reporting, budgetary and fiscal analysis in both the private and public sectors.
 Prior to moving to Southwest Florida in 1995, she was the CFO for a national, leading environmental organization, Yosemite National Institutes.
 She attended St. Mary’s College and graduated magna cum laude from University of Hartford with a B.S. in Accounting & Finance.
 Lisa enjoys spending time with her husband Peter and her son, Jackson.

 Carmen Green is a native of Fort Myers.
 She received her Associate in Science degree in Secretarial Science from Edison Community College in April 1988 and has been employed with Child Care of Southwest Florida, Inc. since July 25, 1988.
-Ms. Green was originally hired as Secretary, later promoted to Administrative Assistant and most recently promoted to Administrative Manager on October 1, 2010.
-Ms. Green is responsible for many aspects of the organization including: human resources, payroll, insurance (health and liability), worker's compensation, unemployment compensation, student accident insurance and most corporate document filings.
-Ms. Green has one son, one daughter and one beautiful granddaughter, who also live here in Fort Myers.
+Ms. Green was originally hired as Secretary, later promoted to Administrative Assistant and now is the Administrative Manager.
+Ms. Green is responsible for many aspects of the organization including: human resources, payroll, health insurance, worker's compensation, unemployment compensation, student accident insurance and some corporate document filings.
+Ms. Green enjoys spending time with her son, daughter, grandchildren and the rest of her family.

 Director of Child Care Food Program

 Before coming to Child Care of Southwest Florida, Beth was a Family Child Care Home provider for 16 years.
 She was offered a position in the Food Program where she has been since 1999.
-Beth has served as Director of the Food Program for the past 8 years.
+Beth is the Director of the Food Program.
 She is a graduate of Florida Southwestern State College.
 When not working Beth enjoys spending time with her husband of 20 years, her 4 grown daughters and her grandchildren.